Nissan Sentra: North America

 Nissan unveiled the seventh generation Sentra in North America in August 2012 for the 2013 model year.
 It is the third region to get the B17 Sylphy model after China and Thailand.
 The new Sentra is completely redesigned inside and out, with styling upscaled to look more similar to Nissan's other sedans, the Altima and Maxima including LED taillights, LED accents in the headlights, and a new navigation and electronics system.

 It is longer than the previous generation Sentra by 2.3in, with a 0.6in longer wheelbase, but 150 lb lighter than its predecessor.
 The new MRA8DE 1.8-liter 16-valve DOHC inline-four is offered for better fuel economy than the previous model, ratings are 30 city/39 highway.
 The engine output returns 130 hp and 128 lbft of torque.
-It provides less power than the outgoing Sentra, but due to a new platform, it is 150 lbs lighter in weight.
 It is also offered with a 1.6-liter turbo engine borrowed from the Juke making 188 hp and mated with 6-speed manual or CVT transmission, and return combined 34mpg EPA fuel economy (30 city/39 highway).
 The FE+ version available in S and SL models can returns 40mpg highway.

 Similar to the outgoing model, the new Sentra is offered in S, FE S, SV, FE+ SV, SR, and SL trim levels.
 All trims will be equipped with a reworked CVT except the base S model, which has an optional six-speed manual transmission.
 There is no SE-R or SE-R Spec V version of this model.
 The SR is the sporting model, come with rear spoiler, 17" alloy wheels and silver trim.
 Satellite navigation, intelligent key with start button, and dual-zone climate control are available in high spec models.

 In Canada, the only trim levels are S and SV; SL and SR models are options for SV models.
 Air conditioning is an option in both S and SV models.

 The Sentra is built at Nissan's Canton, Mississippi plant since December 2012.
 However, early units were built in Mexico.